kornelillyes/EDM/README.md

 # Work so far

-I have simulated the phase shifted resonant tank circuits in Multisim and the results seem promising, with tweaking the component parameters this can be a workable design.
+I have simulated the phase-shifted resonant tank circuits in Multisim and the results seem promising, with tweaking the component parameters this can be a workable design.

 According to the SPICE simulation of course, which could mean anything and nothing in real life, but then again, the authors of the Chinese paper made it work.

 ![image](https://github.com/kornelillyes/EDM/assets/165934960/7f1666ab-f88e-4d8c-9c58-7e05f11a3f01)

 # TL;DR
 A new current source topology is proposed for EDM pulse generation and also for other possible applications.
-It works by phase-shifting two (or multiple, perhaps more?) resonant tanks.
+It controls the output by phase-shifting the drive signal of two (or multiple, perhaps more?) resonant tanks.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]